 One feature of this invention which sates a basic requirement of a weapon system, i.e., continuous operability, is that small amounts of power can be generated for operability checking purposes.
 Further, the exploitation of this invention, since the main electromagnetic beam which generates the enhanced ionized belt of this invention can be modulated itself and/or one or more additional electromagnetic radiation waves can be impinged on the ionized region formed by this invention as will be described in greater detail herein after with respect to FIG. 4, a substantial amount of randomly modulated signals of very large power magnitude can be generated in a highly nonlinear mode.
 This can cause confusion of or interference with or even complete disruption of guidance systems employed by an enemy.

-Posted by Gordon Duff, Senior Editor on October 5, 2014, With 6881 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on October 5, 2014, With 6965 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.